KipJiang/algorithms-exercise/README.md

 ## Algorithms Exercises

-This repo stores some resource code for my algorithms exercise.
+This repo stores some source codes for algorithm exercises.